If you need faster mobile data, or if you’re about to upgrade your phone, you may be wondering whether or not 5G is worth paying for.

 T-Mobile’s 5G Coverage

-According to RootMetrics, T-Mobile offered the best overall 5G experience in the second half of 2021.
-Based on more recent data from Ookla in the first quarter of 2022, T-Mobile continues to offer the best 5G performance and availability.
+According to RootMetrics, T-Mobile offered the best overall 5G experience in the second half of 2022.
+Data from Ookla during the fourth quarter of 2022 mirror these results: T-Mobile continues to offer the best 5G performance and availability.

-Based on Ookla’s study of Q1 2022, T-Mobile’s 5G performance is keeping its first-place title for 5G performance this year.
-In fact, the T-Mobile 5G network provided a median download speed nearly double its nearest competition:
+Based on Ookla’s study of Q4 2022, T-Mobile’s 5G performance will likely keep its first-place title for 5G performance going into 2023.
+In fact, the T-Mobile 5G network provided a median download speed significantly higher than Verizon Wireless and AT&T:

 Despite T-Mobile’s great nationwide scores on 5G service, it’s still important to see if you’ll have 5G access in your area before making any decisions.
 The best way to do this is by checking T-Mobile’s coverage map.